energywebfoundation/dsb-client-gateway/CONFIGURATION.md

 ### `AUTH_TOKEN` [optional]

-If sentry cli is enabled then this token is required else not
+If sentry cli is enabled then this token is required else not(currently we have not enabled cli)

 ### `NEXT_PUBLIC_SENTRY_DSN` [optional]